Milt Watson

-Milton Robert "Milt" Watson (January 10, 1890 – April 10, 1962) nicknamed "Mule", was a Major League Baseball pitcher who played from to with the St. Louis Cardinals and the Philadelphia Phillies.
+Milton Robert Watson (January 10, 1890 – April 10, 1962), nicknamed "Mule", was an American Major League Baseball (MLB) pitcher who played from to with the St. Louis Cardinals and the Philadelphia Phillies.
 He batted and threw right-handed.

 He was born in Flovilla, Georgia, and died in Pine Bluff, Arkansas.

 Transactions

 Milton Watson was traded by the St. Louis Cardinals to the Philadelphia Phillies on April 4, 1918, for Bert Niehoff and $500.